lisp-mirror/clcon/doc/demo-tour.md

 Warning!
 To make stepper work correctly, you need to load swank with stepper support disabled.
 This is true with windows release, but it depends on your initialization file on Linux.
 Hope to document it later, or see windows file release as an example.
 Also there are problems in stepper backend when you step out of the frame where you turned stepping mode on.
 Submit bug to SBCL tracker :)

 With `Control-Up` at the console, bring up last command `(f 5)` to the prompt, and press `Return` to call it again.
-As debugger occurs, choose `Stack/Switch to stepping mode` from menu bar.
+As debugger occurs, position windows so that you can see debugger and the editor at the same time.
+Choose `Stack/Switch to stepping mode` from menu bar.
 Editor window will pop up and current source will be highlighted.
 Press "F10" (Step next, or "Step over") watch how execution proceeds.
 Also note that stack and locals are shown in the debugger window.
 Press "f10" one more time, watch how execution proceeds.
 Then press "F5" (Continue, or resume to normal execution) to quit stepper mode.

 IDE commands.
 ---------------------